skiffos/SkiffOS/configs/pine64/phone/README.md

 It should connect to the mobile network, you can use `mmcli` to check:

 ```
+# power on modem, if not already powered
+echo 1 > /sys/class/modem-power/modem-power/device/powered
 # list modems
 mmcli -L
 # get modem status